Air Conditioner Repair Checklist

 - Turn off power fully at the breaker or outside switch.

 - Get rid of yard rubbish around the air conditioner.
 Once you’ve gotten rid of all the debris within a two-foot radius, you can use a paint brush or vacuum to gingerly clean the condenser fins.
-Bent fins can also impact capability, so you can attempt to correct them with a small knife.
+Bent fins can also impact capability.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the equipment.
 Don’t get moisture on the fan motor.